PCS2020-13/PCS-2020/README.md

 Runs one simulation on a magic roundabout with a car density of 0.8 and 500 time steps.
 Animates the simulation and prints the results to stdout.

 ```
-$ ./main.py turbo -d 0.2 -i 2000 -s 15 -o output -m
+$ ./main.py turbo -d 0.2 -i 2000 -s 15 -o output -A 0.05 -m
 ```
 Runs 15 simulations on a turbo roundabout, each with a car density of 0.2 and 2000 time steps.
 Write the results to a file in a directory called `output` (make sure this directory already exists).
+An asshole probability of 0.05 is used, which means 5% of the cars will sometimes stand still on the road.
 Use multithreading to speed up to execute multiple simulations in parallel.

 ### Running the experiments